atc1441/NETSGPClient/README.md

 The `PollDemo` shows how to request a status from the Micro Inverter synchronously.
 Input your inverter id to get status updates.

-The `AsyncDemo` shoows how to get a status from multiple Micro Inverters asynchronously.
+The `AsyncDemo` shows how to get a status from multiple Micro Inverters asynchronously.
-Input one or more inverter identifiers to get status updates inside the callback
+Input one or more inverter identifiers to get status updates inside the callback.

 ## Supported Devices